zbhbarry/2024-group-6/README.md

 >"As a member of the Development Team I want to implement a first in class app/game that push me to learn new skills."

->"As a Viewer I want to watch a game to learn by watching plays that are more skilled than myself so that I can improve my game play."
+>"As a Viewer I want to watch a game to learn by watching players that are more skilled than myself so that I can improve my game play."

->"As a Coursemate playing another groups game I want to learn of them and become inspired by their vision and implementations of their app/game."
+>"As a Coursemate playing another groups game I want to learn off them and become inspired by their vision and implementations of their app/game."

 >"As a Player with a disability such as being colour blind I find it very difficult to play some games that dont cater to this.
 I would like a game which caters to my needs of having different colour contrasts so that i am not impared by my lack vision."